U.S. prosecutors consider more charges against ex-CEO Shkreli

 Shkreli, 33, sparked outrage among patients, medical societies and U.S. lawmakers after another company he ran, Turing Pharmaceuticals, raised the price of the drug Daraprim by more than 5,000 percent to $750 a pill.

 In December, U.S. authorities arrested him on fraud charges unrelated to the pricing of Daraprim, saying he ran his investment funds and companies almost like a Ponzi scheme.
-He stepped down from Turing and was fired from KaloBios Pharmaceuticals Inc.
+He stepped down from Turing and was fired from KaloBios Pharmaceuticals Inc KBIOQ.PK.

 Shkreli has pleaded not guilty, and his lawyer Benjamin Brafman told reporters after Tuesday's court hearing that he did not believe additional charges would change the case.
 After the hearing and on Twitter, Shkreli said he did not commit a crime and he agreed with a Twitter user who said Shkreli would not get a fair trial.